rohmaniat/SWE4S-Cryo-2D-Class-Generation/README.md

 - Build a prediction file.
 This should take in a model and some mrc files and should spit out csv files with coordinates
 - Download the data onto Fiji.
 We'll need to write a script using curl or wget and put it in the right place.
 (DONE?)
 - Consider adding some timing methods to see if we can speed up the whole process.
-- Build some visualization tools to show how accurate our model is.
 - Update the file descriptions in the README.md
 - Consider making an error calculation function.
 It could take our prediction.csv file and ground_truth.csv and calculate some kind of error.